High-Strength 3D Printing for Tooling

 First, 3D printing offers a way to prototype and iterate tooling designs before they go into final production, reducing costs and compressing the development time substantially.

 Secondly, many tools themselves can be 3D printed out of composites or metals, simplifying the process even further.
 Having the ability to print thermoset molds, injection molds, inserts, cores, and other tooling removes the need for CAM, allows for more complex part design without fear of escalating cost, and frees up valuable machine shop resources.

 If you’re shipping more product but profit isn’t tracking at the same rate as production, these tooling costs could be eating into your bottom line.
-Come to PRINT 3D!
-Open House May 16th to learn how 3D printing can lean out your tooling costs and bring your organization into the future of manufacturing!
-See our machines in action, feel sample printed parts, and hear from Markforged and HP experts in guest talks.
-The event is free and includes lunch; we hope to see you there!
+Visit us at our Germantown Technology Center to learn how 3D printing can lean out your tooling costs and bring your organization into the future of manufacturing!
+See our machines in action, feel sample printed parts, and hear from our staff, experts in Markforged and HP technology.